Jonathan Bird filmed an episode of his PBS show at the 2012 GAFC. You can view it on the Blue World Website

-The Gloucester Times did a great story on 2009 the event, view it here
+The Gloucester Times did a great story on the 2009 event, view it here

-The 13th Annual GAFC will be held on July 26th, 2014!
+The 2016 GAFC Will be held on July 23rd

 Most dives begin at 8 am, with Maine dives starting at 7am.
 Sites with Coordinators are listed below, Sign up using our form before July 1st to sign up for a dive.
 If there are any questions, email Joy Marzolf.

 Be sure to fill out the liability waiver and bring it to your dive.
 The site coordinator will collect them.

 We are looking for site coordinators!
 Email Brie if you'd like to help out.
 If you're an organization, dive shop, or even an individual who wants to help coordinate a dive site for the event, let Brie (firstname.lastname@example.org) know.
 Site coordinators don't need to lead the dives or even enter the water, they check off names of registered divers, and makes sure the waivers are filled out.

 Dives begin at 8 am, unless otherwise noted.

 | Latest & Greatest | Join the Club | Download Newsletter | About Our Club |

 | Dive Calendar | Events Calendar | Environment News | Update Your Info | Club Scrapbook |

 Member Pages | Scuba Resources | | Contact Us |